 Also, Berlin does not have the kind of accessibility that we’re used to in the US.
 Find out what kind of medical facilities are nearby.
 In the Nicaraguan jungle, the hospital was a two-hour boat ride away.
 In Germany, I did not need to worry.

-Seven Tips for Travel
+7 Tips for Senior Travel

 Consult with Your Doctor